 The first vintage from Apsara was 2010, a small production of Syrah.
 Perhaps it was partially his work in Barossa Valley in Australia that influenced his decision to make a Syrah as his Napa Valley flagship wine.
 Or perhaps it was a cool weather vineyard too good to pass up in the southern part of Napa Valley.
 Either way Robin enjoys the savory components of this variety especially one that is grown in a cooler climate.

-The 2012 Syrah is from the Las Madres Vineyard shows an intriguing nose – layers of fruit but also a savory component.
+The 2012 Apsara Syrah Las Madres Vineyard shows an intriguing bouquet with layers of fruit but also a savory component.
 On the palate, olives and a touch of pepper show.
 The aromas are complex and layered with perfume notes, black fig, black cherry and leather saddle.
 The palate shows mostly darker fruit – it is balanced and anchored by a delicate clean finish.
-This wine will cause your salivary glands to start quickly working – it was made with all natural acidity.
+This wine will cause your salivary glands to start quickly working (all-natural acidity).
 The palate is clean and balanced; it is an elegant wine.
 There is not much of it; only a barrel was made.

-With an annual production of under 500 cases, their wines are mostly sold direct but with some distribution in California and Washington.
-Some of each wine is only produced in quantities of a barrel or less.
+With an annual production of under 500 cases, their wines are mostly sold directly with a small amount distributed in California and Washington.
+Some of each bottlings are only produced in quantities of a barrel or less.
 The wines are very reasonably priced.
 3% of their net profit is donated to The Union of Concerned Scientists – an organization that works on clean energy initiatives and works to fight global warming among other causes.